Steps to ensure excellent IRR in Real Estate Projects

 What more, there was a prevailing demand-supply gap in all segments (see figure belowiv).

-Naturally the board of Blu Homes saw this as a clear opportunity to mop up this demand, recoup the business, put its profits on a growth trajectory and offer healthier returns.
-The threat was always there that if the company continued to only make IRR to the tune of 13-17% in its projects, investors may pull out.
-So, pressure was now on Mr. Mahindra Kumar to ensure a significant jump in IRR.
+Naturally, the board of Blu Homes saw this as a clear opportunity to mop up this demand, recoup the business, put its profits on a growth trajectory and offer healthier returns.
+The threat was always there that if the company continued to only make IRR to the tune of 13-17% in its projects, investors might pull out.
+So, the pressure was now on Mr. Mahindra Kumar to ensure a significant jump in IRR.
 However, he was not sure how.
-For improving IRR, it was not enough to improve sales; in addition to that Blu Homes must ensure that, while delivering each project, they
+For improving IRR, it was not enough to improve sales; in addition, Blu Homes must ensure that, while delivering each project, they

 1. Reduce costs and improve margins